HRBP role in AI transformation: Why HRBPs must become design leaders

 • What new capabilities are required?

-Builders and strategy: Why HR must sit between
+Builders and strategy: why HR must sit between

 Scalable AI adoption requires five elements working together: